 You'll notice the brown spots immediately if they appear on the glossy green leaves of your privet plant (Ligustrum spp.).
-Whether your shrub is deciduous, semi-evergreen or evergreen, it's the attractive leaves that hold your eye.
-Fungal leaf spot marks those pretty leaves with giraffe-style spots, and the disease is easier to prevent than to cure.
+Whether your shrub is deciduous, semievergreen, or evergreen, it's the attractive leaves that hold your eye.
+Fungal leaf spot marks those pretty leaves with hard-to-miss, giraffe-style spots, and the disease is easier to prevent than to cure.

-Other privets are more mannerly, like Japanese privet (Ligustrum japonicum), that presents as a compact, evergreen bush growing to 10 feet in USDA zones 7B through 10, an ideal hedge plant that responds well to shaping.
+Other privets are more mannerly, like Japanese privet (Ligustrum japonicum), which presents as a compact, evergreen bush growing to 10 feet in USDA zones 7b through 10 and is an ideal hedge plant that responds well to shaping.
 Even this species, however, has been known to escape cultivation in the South, as has glossy privet (Ligustrum lucidum) in USDA zones 8 through 10.
-All these species, and most other privets, are vulnerable to fungal leaf spot.
+All these species and most other privets are vulnerable to fungal leaf spot.

-Spotting Leaf Spot
+Understand Leaf Spot on Privet

-Left to their own devices, the spots increase, merge and kill the leaf; in time, the disease may seriously mar the plant.
+Left to their own devices, the spots increase, merge, and kill the leaf.
+In time, the disease may seriously mar the plant.
 The spots are actually lesions that produce spores that are carried on the wind or water to infect new leaves.
 Much of the reinfection comes from diseased leaves that fall to the ground.

 Fungal diseases appear during the wetter seasons of the year, and your privet's chances for infection increase if you get water on its foliage when you irrigate.
 Always water in the morning to give the shrubs a chance to dry out before nightfall.
 Use a drip system or a soaker hose or just be careful.

 Mild cases of leaf spot may not merit fungicide application, but if you decide that the health of your plant is at stake, you can call in an expert to apply either myclobutanil or azoxystrobin products.
-According to Clemson University experts, these professional-use-only fungicides work well against fungal leaf diseases in privets.
+These professional-use-only fungicides work well against fungal leaf diseases in privets.